-Named Executive Officer Performance for Fiscal 2016
+Named Executive Officer Performance for Fiscal 2017

-President and CEO: Based on our financial results for fiscal year 2016, the Compensation Committee determined that Mr. Capone had achieved 90.9% of the financial performance targets set for him under the Company Financial MBOs for fiscal 2016.
-The Compensation Committee also determined that Mr. Capone had accomplished his Individual MBOs based on the transition of all of the Company's targeted accounts to myRisk testing with 65% of hereditary cancer revenues from long-term payer contracts; the increase in revenue from non-hereditary cancer testing products; and the increase in revenues for international operations.
-Additionally, the Compensation Committee noted that under Mr. Capone's supervision, the Company's achieved the additional MBOs set forth below.
+President and CEO: Based on our financial results for fiscal year 2017, the Compensation Committee determined that Mr. Capone had achieved 87% of the financial performance targets set for him under the Company Financial MBOs for fiscal year 2017.
+The Compensation Committee also determined that Mr. Capone had accomplished his Individual MBOs based on the revenues generated from non-hereditary cancer products, the additional reimbursement coverage for new products, regulatory approvals for our companion diagnostics and advancements in our product pipeline.
+Additionally, the Compensation Committee noted, under Mr. Capone's supervision, the accomplishments of the Company as discussed above under the caption: "Fiscal Year 2017 Performance."

 Other Named Executive Officers.
-The Compensation Committee determined that the other NEOs had substantially accomplished the Company Financial MBOs and their respective Individual MBOs based on:
+The Compensation Committee determined that the other NEOs had substantially accomplished the Company Financial MBOs and their respective Individual MBOs based on the accomplishments of the Company as discussed above under the caption: "Fiscal Year 2017 Performance."